dhis2/dhis2-docs/src/developer/web-api/tracker.md

 #### ***FLAT*** payload

-The flat payload can include collections for each of the core tracker objects: trackedEntities, enrollments, events, and relationships.
+The flat payload can include collections for each of the core tracker objects: tracked entities, enrollments, events, and relationships.
 This format integrates well with existing data that already has UIDs assigned.
 However, for new data, the client must provide new UIDs for any references between objects.
 For instance, if you import a new tracked entity with a new enrollment, the client